 - I am lucky to have an extra refrigerator in the garage to put the turkey in while it brines.
 If you don’t, clear a spot before you start the process where it can sit for a few days.

-- I buy plastic brining bags to place the turkey in after I salt it – if you are making a turkey smaller than 18 – 20 pounds, you can probably use a Reynolds roasting bag as you see in my pictures and just cinch it up with a twist tie.
+- I buy plastic brining bags to place the turkey in after I salt it – if you are making a turkey smaller than 18 – 20 pounds, you can probably use a Reynolds roasting bag and just cinch it up with a twist tie.
 But I usually buy the bags meant for wet brining because they are large enough to easily fit a bigger turkey, are heavy duty, and close up nicely.

 For the roasting:

-- For roasting, I use a pan that my husband can also use to make the gravy.
+- To cook the turkey, I use a roasting pan that my husband can also use to make the gravy.
 When the turkey reaches temperature, we take it out, carefully move it to a cutting board, then put the roasting pan on the stove top for the gravy making.
 My husband uses the goodies that have collected on the pan bottom to add even more flavor to his gravy.

 - We tried many ways of roasting, but have settled on an Alton Brown-inspired method starting with high heat for 20 – 30 minutes.
-Then we turn it down, cover the breast with a pre-sized piece of foil, set the temperature probe and forget about it until it hits 151 in the thickest part of the breast. (see note in recipe about our choice to remove it at 151 degrees – best practices suggest breast meat should be 165 degrees when fully cooked.
+Then we turn the temperature down, cover the breast with a pre-sized piece of foil, set the temperature probe and forget about it until it hits 151 in the thickest part of the breast.
+(See note in recipe about our choice to remove it at 151 degrees.
+Best practices suggest breast meat should be 165 degrees when fully cooked.
 For a large bird, we find it reaches temp perfectly when we remove it at 151 degrees and let residual cooking bring it up to temp.
 Many recipes suggest between 155 and 160 as the target to remove it from the oven.)